-5 Concluding remarks
+6 Concluding remarks

-A large amount of evidence suggests that some individuals are other-regarding, i.e. that they not only care about their own payoff but that they also care about the payoff allocated to relevant others.
+A large amount of evidence suggests that a substantial share of individuals are other-regarding, i.e., that they not only care about their own payoff but that they also care about the payoff allocated to relevant others.
 However, the empirical evidence on the existence of other-regarding individuals-or lack thereof-is predominantly based on student samples.

 In this paper, we show that the distribution of social preferences in the general population and in the student population fundamentally differ.
-Using both a descriptive analysis and a more rigourous clustering approach, we the existence of three qualitatively different behavioral types emerge in the general population (an inequality averse, an altruistic, and a selfish type).
+Using both a descriptive analysis and a more rigourous clustering approach, we document the existence of three qualitatively different behavioral types emerge in the general population (an inequality averse, an altruistic, and a selfish type).
 In contrast, only two behavioral types emerge in the student sample (the altruistic and the selfish types).
-The absence of inequality aversion in the student sample is striking, especially when considering the fact that this type comprises more than 50 percent of the general population sample.
+The absence of inequality aversion in the student sample is striking, especially when considering the fact that this type comprises more than 50 percent of our general population sample.
+While the complete absence of inequality aversion in our student sample constitutes a somewhat surprising result, a comparison with other studies that can cleanly separate inequality aversion from other forms of social preferences confirms the conclusion that inequality aversion is vastly less frequent in students compared to the general population.

 Using structural estimations, we show that two channels contribute to explaining the absence of an inequality averse type in the students sample.
 First, younger individuals tend to be generally less other-regarding than older individuals.
-Second, higher education among young individuals (i.e., being a student) further decreases other-regardingness such that behindness aversion is basically zero among students.
+Second, higher education among young individuals (i.e., being a student) is associated with a further strong decrease in behindness aversion.

 Overall, these findings provide a new cautionary tale that, in the domain of social preferences, results from the student population might not extrapolate to the general population because the broader population does not only display more general other-regardingness but also considerably more inequality aversion.
-These results are important in view of the fact that almost all applications of social preference ideas involve the general population rather than students.
+These results are important in view of the fact that almost all applications of social preference ideas involve the general population.